-The Salvation Army will send more than 100 local children ages 5 through 16 to summer day camps and overnight camps starting in June.
+The Salvation Army was able to send more than 100 local children in need in Travis and Williamson counties, to summer day and overnight camps this summer, due to the generosity of this community.
 Camp is important for every child, and it is especially important for children in our community who are experiencing homelessness or poverty.
-We are able to to send our children to camp because of the generous support of the community.

 “As you can imagine, going to camp is big deal to local kids who are living in shelters or in poverty,” says Stacy Schwarz, Assistant Social Services Director.
 “It’s one gift The Austin Salvation Army can offer them while their parents are busy each day working, studying or training to improve their employment.”

 Summer camp provides stability and structure in the midst of chaotic times for these children.
 Whether it’s overnight camp for children living in poverty, or day camps for children living in our emergency shelters, camp gives kids a chance to simply be a kid.
 Activities include team building, swimming and swimming lessons, exploring the great outdoors, playing sports and games, studying nature and wildlife, talent shows, learning about God, and lots more!